-It is ILLEGAL to put model rocket engines, igniters, or other pyrotechnic materials in your baggage on an airplane, DO NOT TRY THIS.
+It is ILLEGAL to put model rocket motors, igniters, or other pyrotechnic materials in your baggage on an airplane, DO NOT TRY THIS.
 It is also illegal to ship a rocket motor by UPS or USPS without disclosing to the shipper what you are shipping, and these shippers will not accept motors for shipment by private individuals.
+Order these things from Performance Hobbies or another vendor who has the necessary shipping permits, and have them delivered to you care of the address below.

-You may ship your model rockets and launching equipment to us and they will be given to you at the contestant briefing on May 11.
-A vendor with the proper license may also ship engines that you have ordered to this location.
+You may ship your model rockets and launching equipment to us and they will be given to you at the contestant briefing on May 17.
+A vendor with the proper license may also ship motors that you have ordered to this location.
 Make sure you use a shipper that utilizes a tracking system to confirm delivery of your rocket, do not call Aurora Flight Sciences.

-Trip Barber/Team America c/o Aurora Flight Sciences Corporation 9950 Wakeman Dr. Manassas VA 20110 Hold for Team America Team #, High School
+Trip Barber/Team America

+c/o Aurora Flight Sciences Corporation

+9950 Wakeman Dr.

+Manassas VA 20110

+Hold for Team America Team #, High School